deejaygraham/deejaygraham.github.io/_posts/2018-12-05-test-driving-poweshell-with-pester.md

 Describe 'Presenting in public' {

+	It 'Emotion should be positive' {

 		$Emotion = 'Kacking It'

-	It 'Emotion should be good' {

 		$Emotion | Should Be 'Joy'
 	}
 }